ruc-wjyu/IOT-Match/README.md

 # Data
 We will provide ELAM to support [CAIL 2022](http://cail.cipsc.org.cn/) explainable legal case matching track.
 For a fair competition, we will not leak ELAM here.
 Please stay tuned for CAIL!

-For eCAIL, you would like to download [here](https://drive.google.com/file/d/1ixjnkpGvM8RL7arxFDrCMiVWzJtifQYv/view?usp=sharing).
+For eCAIL, you would like to download it [here](https://drive.google.com/file/d/1ixjnkpGvM8RL7arxFDrCMiVWzJtifQYv/view?usp=sharing).

 # Requirements
 ```python